kdeguzm3/web-api-code-quiz/README.md

 # Web APIs: Code Quiz

-The goal for this assignment was to create a code quiz with multiple choice questions.
+The goal for this assignment was to create a code quiz with multiple choice questions using DOM manipulation.
 The user story was as follows:

 ```
 AS A coding bootcamp student